-Whether you’re side hustling or have a small business, it’s important to know the tax advantages of having a home business.
-Many people have side businesses that operate out of their home offering web design, bookkeeping, programmer and writing services.
+Whether you’re side hustling or have a small business, it’s important to know the tax advantages of having a home-based business.
+Many people have side businesses that operate out of their home offering web design, bookkeeping, programmer, and writing services.
 Some also base the operations of their cleaning, dog walking, and catering services out of their home.

 In these instances, it’s important to know the tax implications and advantages of having a home-based business.
 With any business, you’ll have to deal with a different set of tax laws.
 It may be confusing but there are resources available for the sole proprietor.
 The first step is to understand the basics then do a deep dive and consult a tax professional and accountant for all the nitty details that’s applicable to your situation.

 For now, the following are several beneficial deductions you might not be aware of and apply to your home-based business.
 Consider the following:

 Your Home-Based Business Tax Advantages

 In order for you to take advantage of a home office deduction, you have to actually have a home office.
 Setting up your laptop on the kitchen table doesn’t count.
 You must have a dedicated space that is all about the business.
 It can be in the corner of a room, but it must be specifically used for business purposes.
 The amount you’ll get to deduct will depend on the square footage of that space.
 That could translate into a deduction from the amount of rent you pay or your mortgage loans.

 It stands to reason that if your home office is a legitimate deduction, so are your home utilities.
 However, it’s only a portion of those utility bills such as electricity, heating and the Internet that can be considered business expenses.
 Think about these deductions you would take if you were renting out a commercial office space.